Statistical-mechanical analysis of adaptive filter with clipping saturation-type nonlinearity: Introduction

 The rest of this paper is organized as follows.
 In Sec. \ref{sec:model}, we define the model analyzed in this study.
-In Sec. \ref{sec:analysis}, we describe the statistical-mechanical analysis in detail.
+In Sec. \ref{sec:analysis}, we describe the statistical-mechanical analysis for the model in detail.
 In Sec. \ref{sec:results_and_discussion}, we demonstrate the validity of the obtained theory by comparing theoretical results with simulation results.
-In that section, we also clarify that there exists the critical value $S_C$ for the saturation value $S$ at which the properties of the adaptive system markedly change.
-In addition, some results obtained by the steady-state, asymptotic, and numerical analyses are shown.
-Furthermore, we obtain the exact expression of $S_C$ by asymptotic analysis.
-In Sec. \ref{sec:conclusions} we conclude our study in this paper.
+We also clarify that there exists a critical value $S_C$ for the saturation value $S$ at which the properties of the adaptive system switch markedly.
+In addition, some results obtained by steady-state, asymptotic, and numerical analyses are shown.
+Furthermore, we obtain the exact value of $S_C$ by asymptotic analysis.
+In Sec. \ref{sec:conclusions} we conclude this paper.

 {\it Notation:} Scalars are denoted by lowercase fonts.
 Exceptionally, $Q$, $S$, $S_C$, $N$, and $M$ are also scalars in accordance with the conventions used in the corresponding literature.
 Column vectors are denoted by bold lowercase and matrices by bold uppercase fonts.
 Superscripts ${}^\top$ and ${}^{-1}$ denote transpose and inverse, respectively while $\langle \cdot \rangle$ stands for expectation.
 Finally, if $\bm{x}$ is a vector, then $\|\bm{x}\|_2^2=\bm{x}^{\top}\bm{x}$.